Core classes

 category (str) – The syntactic category of the parsed string

-min_log_prob (float or None, optional) – Minimum log probability threshold for the parser to consider If none, there is no limited on log probability.
+min_log_prob (float or None, optional) – Minimum log probability threshold for the parser to consider If none, there is no limit on log probability.
+Default is None.

 move_prob (float, optional) – Probability of preferring a move over a merge when parsing.
 Default is 0.5